radius-project/docs/docs/content/operations/platforms/kubernetes/metadata.md

 ---
 type: docs
-title: "Kubernetes Metadata"
+title: "Set Kubernetes Metadata"
 linkTitle: "Kubernetes Metadata"
-description: "Learn how to use Kubernetes concepts of labels and annotations in Radius"
+description: "Learn how to configure Kubernetes labels and annotations for generated objects"
-weight: 10
+weight: 20
 ---

-## Kubernetes Labels and Annotations
+## Kubernetes labels and annotations
 [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) are key/value pairs attached to Kubernetes objects and used to identify groups of related resources by organizational structure, release, process etc. Labels are descriptive in nature and can be queried.

 [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) attach non-identifying information to Kubernetes objects.
 They are used to provide  additional information to users and can also be used for operational purposes.
 Annotations are used to represent behavior that can be leveraged by tools and libraries and often they are not human readable or queried.

-## Kubernetes Metadata Extension in Radius
+## KubernetesMetadata extension
 Project Radius enables you to retain or use your own defined tagging scheme for Kubernetes resources using Kubernetes labels and annotations.
-This enables users to incrementally adopt Radius for microservices built in the Kubernetes ecosystem using the Kubernetes native metadata concepts without having to do too many customizations
+This enables users to incrementally adopt Radius for microservices built in the Kubernetes ecosystem using the Kubernetes native metadata concepts without having to do additional customizations.

-You can set the labels and annotations on an environment or an application or a container resource using the Kubernetes metadata extension type.
-All the set labels and annotation will be added to the underlying deployment resource and pods associated to your workflow
+You can set labels and annotations on an environment, application, or container using the KubernetesMetadata extension.
+The Kubernetes objects output from your resources (Deployments, Pods, etc.) will get the defined metadata.

+### Example
-Below is an example of how to set labels and annotations on an environment.
-The same can be set at the application or container resource
+Here is an example of how to set labels and annotations at the environment layer.
+All resources within the environment with Kubernetes object outputs will gain this metadata:

 ```yaml
 import radius as radius